Lower Eyelid Blepharoplasty

 Some patients have a droopy lower eyelid or malposition called ectropion or retraction.
 If this causes severe dryness of the eye, then sometimes the lower eyelid can be tightened as a medical procedure.
-Unfortunately, any procedure that is seeking to rejuvenate the under eye area or treat the under eye fat or wrinkles is not covered by insurance.
+Unfortunately, insurance will not cover any procedure that is seeking to aesthetically rejuvenate the under eye area.

 What is recovery like after lower blepharoplasty?

-Recovery from eyelid surgery is not difficult.
-We’ll send you home with a cold compress and eye ointment.
+After your lower blepharoplasty surgery at our Salt Lake City clinic, we will send you home with instructions for ice packs and eye ointment.
 Use of that compress can really make a difference in your swelling and any subsequent bruising.
-This recovery doesn’t involve acute pain and you’ll often be able to manage it with over-the-counter pain medication.
+Over-the-counter pain medication is ok to use after surgery.
 Your stitches will dissolve on their own.
-You will have some residual swelling, but you will already see a large improvement in your eyes.
+Bruising peaks around 48 hours after surgery, and swelling is variable but can last from 1-4 weeks.
 Your full results will show over the next couple of weeks as the last swelling runs its course.

 Most patients can return to work after three days.